alexbevi/alexbevi.github.com/_posts/2023-05-04-round-trips-to-authenticate-a-mongodb-client-connection.markdown

 [6 , 10]
 ```

 MongoDB 4.4 has been out since at least [September 2020](https://www.mongodb.com/docs/manual/release-notes/4.4/#4.4.1---sep-9--2020), so chances are most applications are connecting to at least this version or newer.
-This would put the average round trip count for authenticating a connection at 6 or 8 (depending on what protocol is being used).
+This would put the average round trip count for authenticating a connection between 6 and 9 (depending on what protocol is being used and if DNS results were previously cached).

 Next let's review what can be done to reduce these round trips where possible.